phze22/Online-Misogyny-in-Danish-Bajer/README.md

 For more information, revise our paper [here](http://www.derczynski.com/papers/annotating_online_misogyny.pdf)

-Please cite: will be added after publishment in ACL Anthology

 Data access for research purposes upon request:
 Please fill in [this form](https://forms.gle/MPdV8FG8EUuS1MdS6) to get access.